 Artists and patrons in many African societies express well-defined aesthetic preferences and value skillful work.
 Studies of aesthetics in some African societies have led to the identification of certain artistic criteria for evaluating visual arts.
-Among the Baule in Côte d’Ivoire, for example, a sculpture of the human figure should emphasize a strong muscular body, refined facial features, and elaborate hairstyle and scarification patterns, all of which reflect cultural ideals of civilized beauty (above and detail below).
+Among the Baule in Côte d’Ivoire, for example, a sculpture of the human figure should emphasize a strong muscular body, refined facial features, and elaborate hairstyle and scarification patterns, all of which reflect cultural ideals of civilized beauty (above and detail left).
 Scholars of aesthetics in Yoruba (Nigeria) visual expression have identified criteria based on both formal elements, such as a smooth surface, symmetrical composition, and a moderate resemblance to the subject, as well as abstract cultural concepts, such as ase (inner power or life force) and iwa (character or essential nature).
 Many African societies associate such smooth, finished surfaces with cultivated refinement.

 African aesthetics generally have an ethical or religious basis.
 An artwork considered “beautiful” is often also believed to be “good,” in the sense that it exemplifies and upholds moral values.
 The fact that, in many societies, the words for beautiful and good are the same suggests a strong correspondence between these two ideas.
 The ability of an artifact to work effectively, whether that means connecting with the spiritual realm or imparting a lesson to initiates, may also be a standard for determining the “beauty” of an artifact.